First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Summary

 \item Sources in our sample likely occupy the same parameter space as that of $z\sim2$ star-forming galaxies in the \oiii/\hb-\nii/\ha\ BPT diagram, but are located above the star-forming sequence of local galaxies in the diagram.
 This could be explained by their elevated N/O abundance at a given O/H ratio, and/or higher ionization parameters, like those seen with $z\sim2$ galaxies.

-\item Through the strong-line ratios, we show that these $z>6$ galaxies have been enriched to sub-solar metallicities ($\sim0.6$\,\si{Z_\odot}), comparable to those of low-redshift galaxies with similar stellar masses.
+\item Through the strong-line ratios, we show that these $z>6$ galaxies have been enriched to moderate metallicities ($\sim0.4$\,\si{Z_\odot}), comparable to those of galaxies at $z=2-3$ with similar stellar masses.
 Combined with the direct metallicity measurements of low-mass galaxies obtained from the JWST/NIRSpec ERO data, we find a steep slope of the mass-metallicity relation in the EoR.
 This may indicate a rapid metallicity enrichment history in certain massive ($M_\mathrm{star}\gtrsim10^9$\,\msun) galaxies at $z>6$.

-\item When galaxies with comparable specific SFRs are compared, the median \ha\ EW of galaxies in our sample is higher than that of galaxies at $z\lesssim 2$, but is consistent with that at $z\simeq4-5$ inferred previously.
+\item The median \ha\ EW of galaxies in our sample is higher than that of star-forming galaxies at $z\lesssim 2$, but is consistent with that at $z\simeq4-5$ inferred previously.
 This may indicate a flattening of the redshift evolution of \ha\ EWs towards the EoR.

 \item The galaxies in our sample have a median ionizing photon production efficiency of $\log[\xi_\mathrm{ion}/(\mathrm{erg}^{-1}\,\mathrm{Hz})] = 25.4\pm0.2$.
 Even with some uncertainty associated with dust attenuation correction, this value appears consistent with the redshift evolution trend in previous studies where $d\log(\xi_\mathrm{ion})/dz = 0.10\pm 0.02$.
 A higher $\xi_\mathrm{ion}$ at higher redshift can lead to a higher \ha-based SFR estimate when compared to that derived from UV, if the canonical conversion factors are used \citep[e.g.,][]{ke12}.